Consensys/doc.web3signer/docs/reference/key-config-file-params.md

 ## USB Armory Mk II

-:::caution USB Armory Mk II deprecation notice Web3Signer has deprecated private keys storage support from USB Armory Mk II and will remove it in a future release.
+:::caution USB Armory Mk II deprecation notice Web3Signer has deprecated private key storage support on USB Armory Mk II and will remove it in a future release.

-If you still require this feature, we encourage community members to maintain the code by creating a fork and submitting pull requests.
-Alternatively, you can continue using an older version of Web3Signer that still supports these storage mechanisms.
+If you need this feature, consider maintaining a fork and submitting pull requests.
+Alternatively, you can use an older Web3Signer version that supports these storage mechanisms.
 :::

 Use the private key stored in the [USB Armory Mk II hardware security module](../how-to/store-keys/hsm/usb-armory.md).